mircopergreffi/cloudflare-ddns/README.md

 Simple bash script for updating Cloudflare DNS records.
 It allows you to use Cloudflare as a Dynamic DNS.

-The uncompressed image size is less than 13MB.
+The uncompressed image size is almost 10MB.

 ## How It Works